airaria/TextPruner/README_EN.md

 We prune a [XLM-RoBERTa-base](https://github.com/facebookresearch/XLM) classification model trained on the Multilingual Natural Language Inference (NLI) task [PAWS-X](https://github.com/google-research-datasets/paws/tree/master/pawsx).
 The model is fine-tuned and evaluated on the Egnlish dataset.

 ### Vocabulary Pruning
 We use a [100k-lines subset](examples/datasets/xnli/en.tsv) of [XNLI](https://github.com/facebookresearch/XNLI) English training set as the vocabulary file.
-The pruning results is listed below.
+The pruning result is listed below.

 | Model                | Total size (MB) | Vocab size | Acc on en (%)|
 | :-------------------- | :---------------: | :----------: | :------------: |